Trump's call could put the President in jeopardy, legal experts say - KVIA

 The large national law firm affiliated with Mitchell distanced itself from her — an indication that Trump’s request was abhorrent even in the usually reticent and politically tolerant legal industry.

 “Our policy did allow our attorneys to participate in observing election recounts and similar actions on a voluntary basis in their individual capacity as private citizens so long as they did not act as legal advisers.
-We are aware of, and are concerned by, Ms. Mitchell’s participation in the January 2 conference call and are working to understand her involvement more thoroughly,” Dan Farrell, a spokesman for the law firm Foley & Lardner, Mitchell, who’s long pushed conspiracies of fraud in elections, is a partner.
+We are aware of, and are concerned by, Ms. Mitchell’s participation in the January 2 conference call and are working to understand her involvement more thoroughly,” Dan Farrell, a spokesman for the law firm Foley & Lardner where Mitchell, who’s long pushed unsubstantiated allegations of fraud in elections, is a partner.

 Mitchell did not respond to an inquiry from CNN.

-Note: CORRECTION: An earlier version of this story misidentified the chamber of Congress Rep. Liz Cheney serves in.
-She is the House Republican Conference Chair, a member of the House Republican leadership.